IBM-Bluemix-Docs/voice-agent/connect-SIP.md

 1. For **Subject**, enter `{{site.data.keyword.iva_short}} assisted network setup`.

 1. In the **Brief description** section, describe how you intend to connect to your {{site.data.keyword.iva_short}} service or to request more than 50 concurrent connections for your voice agent.
+Peer connection is available to users with _Standard_ or _Premium_ plans.
+If you switch your instance from either a _Standard_ or _Premium_ plan to a _Lite_ plan, or if you delete your instance, peer connection is disabled.

-You can connect by using either a SIP trunking provider or a Peer connection, such as an IPSec tunnel.
+  You can connect by using either a SIP trunking provider or a peer connection, such as an IPSec tunnel.
 In your ticket, you can attach a network diagram that describes your network topology in a PDF or image format.
 You can also attach any white papers that describe the service capabilities that you want in detail.

+  Please include the following information in your **Brief description**:
+  * Company Name
+  * {{site.data.keyword.Bluemix_notm}} account ID
+  * Your {{site.data.keyword.iva_short}} service dashboard URL
+  * Use Case
+  * Network diagram with IP address or SIP trunk provider info